And I was going to talk about a New York Times story from yesterday about how upward mobility can harm you.

 But that's not what he wants people to take from this.

-That the federal government is making sure that people will be hired, taking the credit away from whoever actually will be doing the hiring.
+What he wants people to take from this is that he personally is making it possible for people to be hired, that the federal government is making sure that people will be hired, taking the credit away from whoever actually will be doing the hiring.

-All he has to do is say it and he gets credit for it.
+All he has to do is say it, and he gets credit for it.

 If it never happens, nobody will know.

-Say it and it must be true.
+Say it, and it must be true.

 Well, exactly.

-businesses only hire when the economy is growing.
+And the point was that businesses only hire when the economy is growing.

 People do not hire for tax cuts.

-They don't they don't hire for tax breaks.
+They don't hire for tax breaks.

-That's I that's exactly what it was.
+That's exactly what it was.

 It was early on, first term, and he was suggesting that he could give some tax cuts to small business if they would go hire people.

-So they're really not gonna do it.
+So they're really not going to do it.

 My point was that this is not how businesses operate.